best things to do in Monaco

 A splendid amalgamation of Japanese design and Mediterranean flare, the beautiful Japanese Garden, located right next to the Grimaldi Forum convention center, promises to be a highlight of any visit to Monaco.

-With no shortage of bonsai trees, koi ponds, and luscious greenery all around the place, it’s perfect for those looking for some tranquility in an otherwise hectic city.
+With no shortage of bonsai trees, koi ponds, and luscious greenery, it’s perfect for those looking for some tranquillity.

 13 – Take a quick tour of the Chapelle de la Visitation